liferay/liferay-central-test-2/readme/7.1/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects anyone who is using the following portlet properties:
+This affects anyone using the following portlet properties:

 - `users.image.check.token`
 - `users.image.max.size`